Indianapolis Anesthesia Error Attorneys

 - An oral surgeon fails to appropriately assess whether his patient is an appropriate candidate for the administration of anesthesia in an office setting, resulting in the patient's arrest and subsequent death.

-If you or a loved one has been seriously harmed as a result of an anesthesia error, the attorneys at our Indianapolis law firm can help.
-Call our firm at 317-643-4232 or toll free at 800-631-6743.
+If you or a loved one has been seriously harmed as a result of an anesthesia error, our Indianapolis anesthesia malpractice attorneys can help.
+Call our firm at (317) 854-5877.

 There are not enough stars to rate the excellence and superb professionalism of Garau Germano, P.C.- Tamra

 Honest, professional, courteous, fair, and deeply experienced are adjectives that come to mind when I think of Jerry Garau.- Bao